SoMoney/ansible-ollama/README.md

 ## Configuration

 The Ansible `./inventory` file assumes the server is called "docker-server".
-If you want to continue using that alias, you will need to edit your Ansible server's `/etc/hosts` file so it's reachable.
+If you want to continue using that alias, edit your Ansible server's `/etc/hosts` file so it's reachable, and copy your ansible servers rsa pub key to it.

 Example:
 * Edit /etc/hosts